rzzzwilson/DigitalVFO/README.rst

 * add code to toggle standby/ON mode (from vfo_DClick)
 * add in the DDS-60 control code
 * add a "Calibrate" setting to adjust the divider value in the DDS-60 code

-To be done:

 * test the thing fully!
-* think about making a circuit board for it (using Fritzing and cheap Chinese PCB maker?)
 * make up a metal case and rebuild into it

+Perhaps:

+* make another case with USB access
+* think about making a circuit board for it (Fritzing, cheap Chinese PCB maker?)

+Ongoing:

+* look for bugs in the software
+* maybe add a "sweep" function to the code (from, to, step, pause)
+* split out the Arduino code samples showing RE handling and menu system
+* think about hardware assembly methods to make DigitalVFO version 2!

 About
 =====